xiadingZ/video-caption.pytorch/README.md

 ## Options

-all default options are defined in opt.py or corresponding code file, change it for your like.
+all default options are defined in opt["py or corresponding code file, change it for your like.

 ## Usage